Skip to content

 3d.
 Evaluate bed demand predictions by hospital service

 You can request the UCLH datasets on Zenodo.
-If you don't have the public data, change data_folder_name from 'data-public' to 'data-synthetic'.
+If you do not have the public data, set data_folder_name to 'data-synthetic'.

 # Reload functions every time